Sage-Bionetworks/synapseformation/README.md

 [![Coverage Status](https://img.shields.io/coveralls/github/Sage-Bionetworks/synapseformation.svg?&label=coverage&logo=Coveralls)](https://coveralls.io/github/Sage-Bionetworks/synapseformation)
 [![build](https://github.com/Sage-Bionetworks/synapseformation/actions/workflows/ci.yml/badge.svg)](https://github.com/Sage-Bionetworks/synapseformation/actions/workflows/ci.yml)

+> [!WARNING]
+> This package is not actively maintained and is an MVP.
+The functionality and dependencies may change at any time.
+Use at your own risk, but will follow semantic versioning guidelines.

 Client for using [Synapse Formation Templates](templates).
 Given one of these templates, `synapseformation` will be able to create all the components required in a Synapse Project.
 Currently the implementation does one of these two scenarios.